gufolabs/gufo_agent/docs/configuration.md

 ### listen

-Address and port to listen the metrics endpoint.
+Address and port to listen the HTTP metrics endpoint.
+Don't run HTTP endpoint when ommmited.

 Example: